MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/remote-share-provider.md

 If you do not use DPM to manage backup and restore, you can follow the two steps to back up SharePoint in sequence:

-1. Backup Farm or content database by using Backup-SPFarm PS cmdlet.
+1. Back up farm or content database by using Backup-SPFarm PowerShell cmdlet.
 2. Backup remote SMB storage by using your existing backup tool.

-Therefore, restoring SharePoint back is taking the reverse steps:
+To restore SharePoint back, reverse the sequence to:

 1. Restore the SMB storage from backup storage.
 2. Restore content database or farm by using Restore-SPFarm PS cmdlet.

 Remote Share Provider does not provide encryption to ensure the data security.
 It relies on the security and access control provided by SMB storage.
-Hence, to keep you BLOB data safe from threaten, proper actions need to be taken on the storage level
+Hence, to keep your BLOB data safe from threats, proper actions must be taken at the storage level.

 1. Enable SMB encryption to ensure BLOBs are transferred safely through network and storage.
-2. Enable access control so that only limited user can access BLOBs in the SMB storage.
+2. Enable access control so that only limited users can access BLOBs in the SMB storage.
 3. Enable BitLocker to strengthen the data safety.

 ### Considering high availability

 By using previous FILESTREAM provider, which is default shipped with SQL server, High availability and Disaster Recovery (HADR) is handled by SQL Server HADR cluster.

 By moving to new Remote Share Provider, this SQL Server level HADR cannot cover the BLOBs inside SMB storage.
-Hence, Remote Share Provider can support same as SQL server HADR by default.
-It requires additional cost and effort to set up a HADR ready SMB storage and integrate with SharePoint and SQL server with layer HADR system.
+Hence, Remote Share Provider cannot support same as SQL server HADR by default.
+It requires additional cost and effort to set up a HADR-ready SMB storage and integrate with SharePoint and SQL server with layer HADR system.

-High availability can be supported by setting up a failover SharePoint farm in the past.
+High availability was supported by setting up a failover SharePoint farm in the past.
 With Remote Share Provider, it can still work.

 There are two different configurations for failover farm with Remote Share Provider.